 Home care assistance starts by making your loved one’s environment easier to manage.
 We recommend keeping the number of family members and friends to a minimum during this time.

-This step can only increase their anxiety and stress levels when too many people try to talk at once.
+This step can only increase their anxiety and stress levels when too many people try to talk simultaneously.

 3) Find a Simple Task to Distract Them